Explore the Artworks of Ata Bozaci

 Forest

-6.6 x 1.98 m
+6.6 × 1.98 m

 Laser sublimation on wood panel

-apartment house Eisvogel, Andermatt | 2020
+Apartment House Eisvogel, Andermatt | 2020

 This laser-sublimated landscape consists exclusively of lines at two angles.
 The different depths of the sublimation give the forest its dimension.
 This geometric reduced work looks incredibly alive and organic from a distance.